matthewrmshin/matthewrmshin/README.md

 # About Matt

-Automate and simplify with software.
+Automate and simplify workflows and tasks with software solutions.

 I have led and contributed to various software development and lifecycle management activities since starting my career at the Met Office in 2002.